hmcts/pre-shared-infrastructure/README.md

 - The resource locks will re-enable themselves within 3 hours.

 ## tooling script import for Demo remains in code
-This PR remains in code to prevent a repeating issue with demo needing a Terraform import of the tooling script into the Edit VM. https://github.com/hmcts/pre-shared-infrastructure/pull/1049 Leaving that in place should simply import in demo each time its needed.
+The code in [PR 1049](https://github.com/hmcts/pre-shared-infrastructure/pull/1049) was merged to prevent a repeating issue with demo needing a Terraform import of the tooling script into the Edit VM. https://github.com/hmcts/pre-shared-infrastructure/pull/1049 Leaving that in place should simply import in demo each time its needed.
 Once the Edit VM is removed from Demo that code can be reverted.